Jsyro/bc-vcpedia/applications/application-bc-correction.md

 --- | ---
 Given Name |
 Surname |
-Member Status | Practising
+Member Status |
-Member Status Code | PRAC
+Member Status Code |

 PPID is not requested from the Member Card as it is not the actual Member Card number but a proxy specific to the digital credential.
 The Person credential is only requesting the person’s full name and picture for the purpose of name and picture matching.
 Other attributes in the Person credential would be irrelevant to this use case.